-• Spectral shaping with raised cosine filtering
+Spectral shaping with raised cosine filtering

-- As the roll-off factor increases, -55dBr point from the in-band edge decreases. - As the filter order increases, -55dBr point from the in-band edge decreases.
+- As the roll-off factor increases, distance between -55dBr point and the in-band edge decreases. - As the filter order increases, distance between -55dBr point and the in-band edge decreases.

-• BER performance with raised cosine filtering
+BER performance with raised cosine filtering

 - With and without fading, around 10 dB performance improvement is made by using raised cosine filtering both at transmitter and receiver. - Root raised cosine filters have better BER performance than raised cosine filters by around 1 dB. - BPSK cases have better BER performance than QPSK cases by around 1.5 dB for a fixed symbol rate. - Multipath fading degrades BER performance by 1-2 dB comparing to no fading cases. - Increasing roll-off factors does not improve BER performance: - BER with RRCF is not affected by roll-off factors while BER with RCF increases as its roll-off factor increases. - As the filter order increases up to around 30, BER decreases.
-For filter orders of higher than 30, BER stays stable. - There seems to be two levels of BER performances and the break-point happens when filter order = (no. of samples)\2. - Roll off mis-mathing does not affect BER performance significantly.
+For filter orders of higher than 30, BER stays stable. - There seems to be two levels of BER performances and the break-point happens when filter order = (no. of samples)2. - Roll off mis-mathing does not affect BER performance significantly.